 Across all phases of the school, there is a shared language which frames 8 key dispositions for learning.
 Through relentless drive and weekly assemblies, children understand the mistakes process and embrace challenge.
-This has been made evident through pupil conferencing where children have shared that they enjoy a challenge.
+This has been made evident through pupil conferencing where children have shared that they enjoy a challenge and are building their resilience